hammlab/Crowd-ML/server/readme.md

 3. Go to your project page in the firebase website.
 Download firebase service account json object from <your firebase app>/Settings/Permissions/Service Accounts/Create service account' and place it in same directory as server.

    *Make sure to select 'Furnish a new private key' and select the key type as JSON, and leave 'Enable Google Apps Domain-wide Delegation' unselected.*
-4. Paste Testing data feature and label files (found in the data folder) into the Server's 'DataFiles' folder.
+4. Paste Testing data feature and label files (found in the data folder) into a folder labelled 'DataFiles' and place it in the Server directory.
 5. Set server and gradient constant values in Constants.js file
 6. Download crowdML-server.js
 7. Run command